MIAMI UNIVERSITY – Oxford, OH

 Please see Miami Universities supplemental Camp Packet which includes a *Required Medical Form.
 This can be downloaded at https://www.wilsontenniscamps.

 HEAD WOMEN’S TENNIS COACH

-During his time at Miami, Rosas helped guide the program to eight-straight MAC regular-season titles (2009-16), five MAC Tournament titles and five NCAA Tournament appearances (2009, 2010, 2013, 2014 and 2015).
-The RedHawks have tallied a 214-140 overall record during his 15 seasons, including an impressive 100-23 MAC mark.
+During his time as an assistant at Miami, Rosas helped guide the program to eight-straight MAC regular-season titles (2009-16), five MAC Tournament titles and six NCAA Tournament appearances (2009, 2010, 2013, 2014 and 2015, 2019).
+The RedHawks tallied a 226-151 overall record during his 15 seasons, including an impressive 107-24 MAC mark.

 Rosas brings an impressive tennis background and strong experience as an international competitor.
 As a junior player, Rosas was one of Mexico’s finest, ranking No. 26 in singles and No. 12 in doubles in the ITF World Rankings.